NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

 BeagleBone Black can be either through the USB or ethernet ports.

 1. Set the time.
 The time is set by first updating the time from the internet and then writing that time to the realtime clock.
-From /var/lib/cloud9/POPS:
+From '/var/lib/cloud9/POPS':

+    ntpdate -b -s -u time.nist.gov
+    hwclock -w -f /dev/rtc1
-    ntpdate -b -s -u time.nist.gov		(set the correct date and time) hwclock -w -f /dev/rtc1 			(set the time on the hardware clock) hwclock -r -f /dev/rtc1				(read the time back to make sure it is set right)
+    hwclock -r -f /dev/rtc1

+This sets the time on the BBB, then writes that time to the hardware clock.
+The hardware clock is read back to make sure that it is right.
 Now the time will sync to the internet whenever it is connected.
 The hardware clock would then have to be updated manually.

 Execute: